bottlerocket-os/bottlerocket/variants/README.md

 It supports self-hosted clusters.

 This variant is compatible with Kubernetes 1.30, 1.31, 1.32, and 1.33 clusters.

+## vmware-k8s-1.31: VMware Kubernetes 1.31 node

+The [vmware-k8s-1.31](vmware-k8s-1.31/Cargo.toml) variant includes the packages needed to run a Kubernetes worker node as a VMware guest.
+It supports self-hosted clusters.

+This variant is compatible with Kubernetes 1.31, 1.32, 1.33, and 1.34 clusters.

 ### metal-dev: Metal development build